lhsvobodaj/open-scn/README.md

-# PLOS-like platform using blockchain
+# OpenSCN - Open Scientific Collaboration Network

 A thorough description of the project can be found at [PEP](doc/pep/dist/pep.pdf) (Portuguese only).